raniamula/end-to-end-medical-chatbot/README.md

 accelerate
 python-dotenv

+csharp

 ## Disclaimer
-This project is for research and educational use only and does not provide medical advice.
+This project is for research and educational use only.

-yaml
-కాపీ కోడ్